TorchlightSoftware/n8n-nodes-recaptcha/README.md

 # n8n ReCaptcha

+A ReCaptcha backend that you can forward to any URL.

 ## Audience

-This is primarily for Weblflow developers and other front end developers who are looking for a captcha solution and don't want to set up their own server.
+This is primarily for Webflow developers and other front end developers who are looking for a captcha solution and don't want to set up their own server.
 Technically there's still a server running here, but it's in a no-code automation environment (n8n).

 ## Purpose